 Yes, I grow saffron and I grow it in Utah.
 Everyone may think it is one of those things you have to spend big bucks on and that if you live a local only lifestyle you must forgo altogether, but neither is true.
 It’s cheap, grows well in Utah, tastes every bit as good as the stuff from Spain and nothing is more local than your own yard.

-Saffron corms can be purchased everywhere from Amazon.com to nurseries that supply them over the internet, Willow Creek Gardens has a good selection of them and I would trust them more than the Amazon sellers.
+Saffron corms can be purchased everywhere from Amazon.com to nurseries that supply them over the internet, American Gardens has a good selection of them and I would trust them more than the Amazon sellers.
 I personally got mine at the Farmers Market several years ago and paid about $5 for 30 of them.

 The key to growing them is to plant them in a part of your yard that never gets any water other than rain water.
 They will sprout and bloom in the fall after the September rains arrive and then grow through the winter to die off in June or July.